-The organization is a member of both Brookville and Punxsutawney Chambers of Commerce, the American Association of State and Local History Organizations, PA Museums, Heinz History Center Affiliate Group and Pennsylvania Association of Non-Profit Organizations.
+The organization is a member of the Brookville Chamber of Commerce, the American Association of State and Local History Organizations, PA Museums, Heinz History Center Affiliate Group and Pennsylvania Association of Non-Profit Organizations.

 The JCHS was established in 1967 and incorporated in 1971 as a non-profit organization which the Jefferson County Commissioners have certified as the official historical society for the county.
 In 2001 The Society began the preservation of the Nathan Greene Edelblute Building and adapted it as the Jefferson County History Center, opening the building on the 200th anniversary of the founding of the county, March 26th, 2004.
 This year, 2017, marks the 50th Anniversary of the Historical Society.